flatironinstitute/SlurmUtil/README.md

 The host monitoring deamon (cluster_host_mon.py) should be installed on the nodes and report data to MQTT server.

 ### Install InfluxDB
-We save history data in InfluxDB.
+We save monitoring data in a time-series database: InfluxDB.
 For CentOS,
 ```
 wget https://dl.influxdata.com/influxdb/releases/influxdb-1.8.1.x86_64.rpm